2DGD-F0TH/2DGD_F0TH/README.md

 ### Ready-to-read version

-**As of March 21st, 2021 the ready-to-read versions of this book will be available only through Itch.io**
+**As of March 21st, 2021 the ready-to-read versions of this book will be available (for free) only through Itch.io**

 [Link to the Itch.io page](https://therealpenaz91.itch.io/2dgd-f0th)